SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 The purpose of the Sprint Retrospective[ScrumEvents,SprintRetrospective] is to plan ways to increase quality and effectiveness.

-The Scrum Team[ScrumTeam,ScumEvents,SprintRetrospective,Attendees] inspects[ScrumPillars,Inspection] how the last Sprint[ScumEvents,Sprint] went with regards to individuals, interactions, processes, tools, and their Definition of Done[ScrumArtefact,Increment,Commitment,DefinitionOfDone].
+The Scrum Team[ScrumTeam,ScumEvents,SprintRetrospective,Attendees] inspects[ScrumPillars,Inspection] how the last Sprint[ScumEvents,Sprint] went with regards to individuals, interactions, processes, tools, and their Definition of Done[ScrumArtifacts,Increment,Commitment,DefinitionOfDone].
 Inspected[ScrumPillars,Inspection] elements often vary with the domain of work.
 Assumptions that led them astray are identified and their origins explored.
 The Scrum Team[ScrumTeam] discusses what went well during the Sprint[ScumEvents,Sprint], what problems[Impediments] it encountered, and how those problems were (or were not) solved[ScrumValues,Courage].